sallyom/command-the-line/content/posts/allow-me-to-introduce-myself.md

 Speaking of mentors, I've had many.
 I graduated from intern to associate software engineer to software engineer.
 I'm lucky to work with some brilliant people whose ideas are shaping the future.
 I want to share some of the cool things I've learned from working with lots of really smart people.
-Lately it's Kubernetes and OpenShift but I try to mix it up a bit.
+Lately it's been Kubernetes and OpenShift but I try to mix it up a bit.
 I'm living my dream.